-- (b) Rights and Obligations - Principal Members have ultimate responsibility for their units. - Principal Members have full rights and privileges and can vote at all Co-op meetings.
-He or she can serve on the Board or on any committee. - Principal Members have complete relocation privileges as per the Co-op's Internal Relocation Policy. - (c) Associate Member Status on Principal Member Move-out If a Principal Member leaves a unit, an Associate Member in that unit has the following options:
+- Principal Members have ultimate responsibility for their units. - Principal Members have full rights and privileges and can vote at all Co-op meetings.
+He or she can serve on the Board or on any committee. - Principal Members have complete relocation privileges as per the Co-op's Internal Relocation Policy.

+(c) Associate Member Status on Principal Member Move-out

+If a Principal Member leaves a unit, an Associate Member in that unit has the following options: